 Fempreneurs (female entrepreneurs/ Women Entrepreneurs) will also have to get savvy with their research-learning.
 And everything they can about their market and their target customers.
 Surveying, business planning, observing, and exceeding client needs will be a large part of that.
 In order to compete, fempreneurs must uncover and unmet needs.
 Or a hole in the market in order to accommodate their customers more effectively.

 The Future is For Fempreneurs

-The good news is that with some tweaks to the way that they think, women entrepreneurs can and will adapt to this changing environment and thrive in business, turning any negative impacts around to their favor.
-They will be able to have a more flexible schedule to meet all of the demands being placed upon them, have greater control over their earnings and their career trajectory and will likely experience greater personal satisfaction.
-It is going to be amazing to see a whole new crop of businesses run by women who are doing what they do best- pivoting to changing conditions and taking care of their families and themselves.
-Women are used to juggling and are resilient so being their own bosses may suit them more in the current environment and I, for one, can’t wait to see what they do!
-Tweaking the way they think will help these women to change everything and lead to their ultimate success of Women Entrepreneurs.
+The good news is that with some tweaks to the way that they think, women entrepreneurs can and will adapt to this changing environment.
+And also thrive in business, turning any negative impacts around in their favor.
+They should have a more flexible schedule to meet all of the demands placed upon them.
+Have greater control over their earnings and their career trajectory.
+And will likely experience greater personal satisfaction.